-Our approach requires an assumption about the level of educational attainment for refugees currently resident in Malaysia.
+Our approach requires an assumption about the level of educational attainment for refugees currently residing in Malaysia.
 However, we do not have comprehensive administrative data for this.
-In the case of refugees from Myanmar we therefore use the distribution of educational attainment identified for Rohingya working in the construction sector from Nungasari and Flanders (2018) and we assume this same distribution for all refugees from Myanmar.
-For non-Myanmar refugees, we have not been able to identify any survey data for Malaysia.
-Instead, we base our assumption on a survey undertaken in Germany on refugees from the same set of countries arriving in the same period, conducted by the Institut Der Deutschen Wirtschaft (Stoewe, 2018).
+In the case of refugees from Myanmar, we therefore use the distribution of educational attainment identified for Rohingya working in the construction sector from Nungasari and Flanders (2018) and we assume this same distribution applies for all refugees from Myanmar.
+This is an imperfect assumption, as we know anecdotally that the Chin refugees (who comprise the second largest group of refugees from Myanmar) are likely to be better educated than the Rohingya.
+However, we lack the data to form the basis of an alternative assumption.
+For non-Myanmar refugees, we again lack specific data.
+Instead, we base our assumption on a survey undertaken in Germany on refugees from a similar set of countries arriving in the same period, conducted by the Institut Der Deutschen Wirtschaft (Stoewe, 2018).
+Although again this is an imperfect assumption, we believe it is justified given our anecdotal understanding that these other refugees are likely to have a generally higher standard of education than the Rohingya.
+The educational attainment levels are still lower than those of Malaysians.